Opinion | The key difference between standing up for democracy in Ukraine and Taiwan

 With an eye to that eventuality, Beijing has energetically policed Taiwan’s participation in international life, from the undeniably consequential (vetoing membership in the World Health Organization) to the seemingly trivial (pressuring John Cena, an American pro wrestler and actor, to apologize for offhandedly calling Taiwan a “country”).

 On the merits, China’s claim to Taiwan is murky at best.
 The last time a Beijing-based Chinese government ruled it directly was 1895, during the Qing dynasty.
 Japan colonized it from that year through World War II, and Chiang Kai-shek’s U.S.-backed Kuomintang forces retreated to the island after losing China’s civil war to Mao Zedong’s Communists in 1949.
-One-party Kuomintang rule gave way to democracy in 1988; by now the vast majority of Taiwan’s 23.4 million people consider it a separate, democratic, country.
+One-party Kuomintang rule gave way to democracy in 1988; by now the vast majority of Taiwan’s 23.4 million people consider it a separate democratic country.

 All of it seemed like a good idea at the time — and it was.
 Nixon was smart to engage Beijing as a counterweight to the Soviet Union, as were his Cold War-era successors.
 After the Cold War, and despite China’s crushing of pro-democracy protests at Tiananmen Square in 1989, there was hope that economic engagement with China could temper its domestic and international behavior, and that it would remain too economically interdependent with Taiwan — and too weak, militarily — to attack it.